 Reduce the Carbon Footprint of Your Life

-1. Recycle everything you can!
-Check out Earth911 to find out where you can recycle things in your area.
-Think beyond glass, plastic and aluminum!
+- Recycle everything you can!
+Think beyond glass, plastic and aluminum.
 Look into recycling cardboard, used building materials, food waste, and anything else you would normally throw away.
 Especially those food cartons!
 Check out my tips for recycling household clutter to get you started.

 - Rethink your grocery shopping.
 Buy organic and local whenever you can.
-Look into local farmers markets and cook from scratch rather than buying things pre-made.
-Stop buying things that are individually wrapped.
+Look into local farmers markets to support the local food industry.

-5. Make every dollar you spend count!
+- Make every dollar you spend count!
 Make sure you are buying things you truly need.
-And when you do spend a few dollars, do it on a credit card that will help offset your carbon footprint like Sustain:Green!

 Reduce the Carbon Footprint of Your Home

-3. Install a programmable thermostat to save on heating and cooling when you are asleep or away from home.
+- Install a programmable thermostat.
+This saves on heating and cooling when you are asleep or away from home.

 Reduce the Carbon Footprint of Your Outdoor Areas

-1. Install solar lighting outside your home.
-Spotlights and driveway lights make your home safer and more attractive but they do use energy!
+- Install solar lighting outside your home.
+Spotlights and driveway lights make your home safer and more attractive but they do use a fair amount of energy.

 Reduce the Carbon Footprint of Your Office

 Whether you work from home or in a traditional office, you can lighten the carbon footprint of your business with a few green choices.
 Do these simple things to reduce your carbon footprint while you work: